Say Goodbye to Boring Dishes, Here’s the Best Herb Guide

 There are two main basic categories of herbs – starting and finishing.

-Using these starting herbs too late in the preparation procedure, they will not have enough time to break down and release their natural constitution into your food.
+Using these starting herbs too late in the preparation procedure will not have enough time to break down and release their natural constitution into your food.
 Chewing on these in the meal can be too bitter for some people.

 The following are my favorite starting herbs.